awsdocs/aws-systems-manager-user-guide/doc_source/integration-ps-secretsmanager.md

 ## Restrictions<a name="integration-ps-secretsmanager-restrictions"></a>

 Note the following restrictions when using Parameter Store to reference Secrets Manager secrets:
 + You can only retrieve Secrets Manager secrets by using the [GetParameter](https://docs.aws.amazon.com/ssm/latest/APIReference/API_GetParameter.html) and [GetParameters](https://docs.aws.amazon.com/ssm/latest/APIReference/API_GetParameters.html) API actions\.
-Modification operations and advance querying API actions, such as [DescribeParameters](https://docs.aws.amazon.com/ssm/latest/APIReference/API_DescribeParameters.html) or [GetParametersByPath](https://docs.aws.amazon.com/ssm/latest/APIReference/API_GetParametersByPath.html), are not supported for Secrets Manager\.
+Modification operations and advance querying API actions, such as [DescribeParameters](https://docs.aws.amazon.com/ssm/latest/APIReference/API_DescribeParameters.html) and [GetParametersByPath](https://docs.aws.amazon.com/ssm/latest/APIReference/API_GetParametersByPath.html), are not supported for Secrets Manager\.
 + You can use the AWS CLI, AWS Tools for Windows PowerShell, and the SDKs to retrieve a secret by using Parameter Store\.
 + When you retrieve a Secrets Manager secret from Parameter Store, the parameter name must begin with the following reserved path: /aws/reference/secretsmanager/*secret\_ID\_in\_Secrets\_Manager*\.